How to craft perfect resume sections?

 Order of Resume Sections

-While a student's resume generally includes:
+While a student's resume sections generally include:

 - Contact Information